everval/LongMemory.jl/paper.md

 - Vera-Valdés, J.E., and Kvist, O. (2024).
 “Effects of the Paris Agreement and the COVID-19 Pandemic on Volatility Persistence of Stocks Associated with the Climate Crisis: A Multiverse Analysis.” [@VERAVALDES2024c]

+Furthermore, see the accompanying vignettes for more examples of the package in use.

 # References